FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_WolfSSL_FIPS_Ready_Windows_Simulator/README_wolfSSL_FIPS_ready.md

 2. Include a default entry point
 3. Perform a Power On Self Test (POST)

 wolfSSL FIPS Ready fulfils these requirements.
 The third requirement means that the POST should run automatically whenever the application using the FIPS code starts up.

+# Power On Self Test (POST)
 For wolfSSL FIPS Ready, the POST consits of two tests:

 - In-Core Integrity Check (HMAC-SHA256 over cryptographic algorithm object files)
 - Known Answer Tests (KATs)